htmlbanjo/disco-courier/README.md

 # Disco-Courier

 _A data-mover-and-shaker for Disco Elysium._
-The goal of Disco-Courier is to normalize and compress data for easy reading.
+The goal of Disco-Courier is to normalize and condense data for easy reading or transfer to the format of your choice.

 Some things you could use it for: